 - 1. Create a new dynamic field of type contact with data. - 2.
-Set the possible contact attributes (possible values). - Type Name into Name Field. - Type Validity into ValidID Field. - Add any other attribute with Add Fields button such as Telephone attribute (key: Telephone, value: Phone). - 3.
+Set the possible contact attributes (possible values).
+Name and ValidID are required for any contact with data dynamic field. - Add Name attribute (key: Name, value: Name). - Add ValidID attribute (key: ValidID, value: Validity). - Add any other attribute such as Telephone attribute (key: Telephone, value: Phone). - 3.
 Add the list of mandatory attribute keys comma separated (Name and ValidID are not needed). - 4.
 Set the attribute key order list comma separated as: Name, Telephone, ValidID. - 5.
-Add the list of searchable attribute keys comma separated (Name is not needed). - 6.
-Populate the data source by adding at least one contact in the newly created data source by using Tickets → Edit contacts with data screen from the main navigation bar.

-- 7. Add the new dynamic field to the screen's configuration where it should be shown.
+Add the list of searchable attribute keys comma separated ( ${\tt Name}$ is not needed). - 6.
+Populate the data source by adding at least one contact in the newly created data source by using Tickets → Edit contacts with data screen from the main navigation bar. - 7.
+Add the new dynamic field to the screen's configuration where it should be shown.
 For example in New Phone Ticket screen by updating the system configuration setting Ticket::Frontend::AgentTicketPhone###DynamicField and do the same for Ticket::Frontend::AgentTicketZoom###DynamicField. - 8.
 Go to New Phone Ticket screen, and notice that the new field is there.
-Add all needed information to the ticket. - 9.
+Add all ticket needed information. - 9.
 Select an existing contact using autocomplete and choosing a contact. - 10.
 The assigned contact and its attributes will be shown in the Ticket Zoom screen. - 11.
-It is possible to update the attributes of the contact by clicking the Edit contact data button that appears in the right side of the title of the contact data box (if the current user is a member of the groups defined in system configuration setting Frontend::Module##AdminDynamicFieldContactWithData). - 12.
+It is possible to update the attributes of the contact by clicking the Edit contact data button that appears in the right side of the title of the contact data box (if the cur-

+- rent user is a member of the groups defined in system configuration setting Frontend::Module###AdminDynamicFieldContactWithData). - 12.
 If is necessary to change the contact for this ticket, it can be done via any other ticket action where the dynamic field is configured for display.